-As mentioned in the first part that the literal meaning of “tadaima” can be “just now” or “at this moment”, below are three examples using “tadaima”.
+Since it was mentioned in the first part that the literal meaning of “tadaima” can be “just now” or “at this moment”, here are three examples using “tadaima”.

-In the examples above, we can see that by using “tadaima” we can express “somebody is doing something at the moment”.
-It is also important for you to know that, most of the time, the expression of “tadaima” is used in formal occasions, such as in a business phone call, when you are talking to your client or customer, and so on.
+In the examples above we can see that by using “tadaima” we can express “someone is doing something at the moment”.
+It is also important for you to know that most of the time the expression “tadaima” is used in formal occasions, such as in a business phone call, when you are talking to your client or customer, and so on.

 帰る (kaeru) is a dictionary form of this segment, meaning “to go back” or “to return somewhere”.

 帰りました (kaerimashita) is the formal past tense of “kaeru”.
-This is also one of the frequently used verbs in everyday life.
-Here’s the examples in formal form (-masu form).
+This is also one of the most commonly used verbs in everyday life.
+Here are the examples in the formal form (-masu form).

 The fixed response for “tadaima” is おかえり (okaeri), and it can also be written as お帰り with kanji.

-“Okaeri” is a abbreviation derived from the sentence お帰りなさい (okaerinasai).
-For those who have learned a few fixed expressions of Japanese, you might have learned that most phrases have a formal and informal form.
-Here is a small tip.
+“Okaeri” is an abbreviation derived from the phrase お帰りなさい (okaerinasai).
+Those of you who have learnt a few fixed expressions in Japanese may have learnt that most phrases have a formal and an informal form.
+Here is a little tip.
 Most of the time, the longer version of an expression is the formal form.
-Next time when you have trouble distinguishing, give it a try!
+Next time you have trouble distinguishing, try it!

 |The person who just came back.||I’m back.||tadaima kerimashita||tadaima|